-Funds are available for new construction, rehabilitation and/or acquisition with rehabilitation [(which may include the demolition of an existing dwelling(s)] of a residential building(s) that contains at least four (4) or more housing units or single room occupancy (SRO) units which will serve persons at or below fifty percent (50%) of the area median income.
-Funds may also be used to convert a non-residential building into a Supportive Housing facility with the same minimum of four (4) units or SROs.
+Funds are available for new construction, rehabilitation and/or acquisition with rehabilitation of a residential building(s) containing at least one (1) or more housing units or single room occupancy (SRO) units which will serve persons at or below fifty percent (50%) of the area median income.
+Funds may also be used to convert a non-residential building into a residential building.
+Demolition of an existing dwelling(s) to be replaced with a new building is an eligible HTF expenditure.
+Sponsors are required to use other funding sources in conjunction with HTF and must provide a commitment letter(s) from each funding source at the time of application submission.

-Funds for acquisition will only be awarded if the property is currently under a purchase option or has been purchased within the last twelve (12) months
+Funds for acquisition will only be awarded if the property is currently under a purchase option or has been purchased within the last twelve (12) months.